charliemikels/figura-music-player/README.md

 You'll want to follow the [piano's basic usage instructions](https://github.com/ChloeSpacedOut/figura-piano-2.0#basic-usage).
 If you can't use commands, but can get player heads, you can instead

-1. Equip the Piano avatar to an account you controll.
+1. Equip the Piano avatar to an account you control.
 (It may be possible to merge it with this Music Playing script and use just one avatar)
 2. Get your player head
 3. Get the UUID of the account with the piano equipped.
 (You can do that from within Figura by going to permissions, right click the avatar, copy UUID)
 4. Add the UUID to the lists in `scripts/music_player/instruments/chloespacedout_instruments/piano.lua` and `…/drumkit.lua`.